xcmyz/xcmyz/README.md

 ### Hi there 👋

 - 🏫 I'm an undergraduate in information and computing science (2018-2022).
-- 🌱 I’m interested in TTS, ASR and SIMD.
+- 🌱 I'm interested in TTS, ASR, deep learning and SIMD.
+- ⚡ I'm studying in expressive tts, voice conversion and lower compute cost speech synthesis.

 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...